Brokers / Retail Intermediaries

 Industry Notices

-The Retail Intermediaries Authorisations Team will be hosting a webinar on 6 December 2023 at 10.00am.
-The purpose of the webinar is to provide applicants with a better understanding of the requirements of the retail intermediary authorisation process, provide some helpful tips for completing an Application Form for Authorisation as a Retail Intermediary - B Form, and to flag some common issues that can delay the progress of an application, for example poor referencing, inadequate evidence of appropriate governance, staffing and/or the location of the mind and management of a firm.
+The Retail Intermediaries Authorisations Team will be hosting a webinar on 10 December 2025 at 10.00am.
+The purpose of the webinar is to provide applicants with an overview of the new online application form, and to provide some helpful tips for gaining access, completing, and submitting an Online Application Form for Authorisation as a Retail Intermediary - A Form.
+We also want to flag some common issues that can delay the progress of an application.

 Any applicant interested in attending the webinar should email their contact details to [email protected].